 Zinc supplementation may improve some of the negative effects associated with menstruation in women, including premenstrual syndrome, or PMS, because of the mineral's ability to regulate the secretion of progesterone, which may increase the risk of developing PMS According to a 2007 study published in the "Journal of Medical Hypotheses," zinc supplementation in women may prevent dysmenorrhea, or menstrual cramps.

-According to the Linus Pauling Institute at Oregon State University, an estimated 82 percent of pregnant women worldwide are likely to suffer from a zinc deficiency.
+According to the Linus Pauling Institute at Oregon State University, an estimated 82 percent of pregnant women worldwide are likely to experience a zinc deficiency.
 This may be because more zinc is required during pregnancy to ensure the natural health and development of the fetus.
 Zinc deficiencies in pregnant women may play a role in a number of adverse outcomes of pregnancy, including low birth weight, premature birth, delivery complications, and congenital abnormalities.
 Adequate zinc intake in women during pregnancy may reduce the risk of these complications.

 Elderly and post-menopausal women may require more zinc than elderly men.
 Plasma zinc levels decrease as you get older, even if your zinc intake remains the same.
 As you age, the amount of zinc your body is able to absorb decreases, which may require you to ingest more zinc to prevent a deficiency.
 Older women may be more susceptible to a zinc deficiency than older men.
 This may be due to the higher dietary intake of calcium in older women for the treatment and prevention of osteoporosis.
 Calcium competes with zinc for absorption, and increasing calcium intake in elderly women may reduce zinc absorption.